FriederikeHanssen/rnafusion/docs/output.md

 ### Fastp

 If `--tools fastp` is present, [fastp](https://github.com/OpenGene/fastp) will filter low quality reads as well as bases at the 5' and 3' ends, trim adapters (automatically detected, but input with parameter `--adapter_fasta` is possible).
-3' trimming is also possible via parameter `--trim_tail_fusioncatcher`.
+3' trimming is also possible via parameter `--trim_tail`.

+As fusioncatcher is especially sensitive to read length, 100 bp being the recommended length, an additional parameter `--trim_tail_fusioncatcher` triggers an extra fastp process with 3' trimming of the length given, these triggered reads are then fed to fusioncatcher but the non-extra trimmed ones are still used for arriba and STAR-Fusion.

 <details markdown="1">
 <summary>Output files</summary>